-From smartphones and small electronic devices to mission critical equipment, wireless charging maintains safe, reliable transfer of power to ensure all forms of device and equipment are always charged and ready to go at a moment’s notice.
+From smartphones, to hand-held industrial devices and heavy-duty equipment applications, wireless power maintains safe, continuous, and reliable transfer of power to ensure all varieties of devices and equipment are charged and ready to go at a moment’s notice.

-Wireless charging is based on the principle of Wireless Power / Inductive Power Transfer (IPT) or Magnetic Resonance – the process of transferring energy between two objects through coils.
-A time varying magnetic field is induced in the transmitter coil by an alternating current (AC).
+Wireless charging is based on the principle of magnetic resonance, or Inductive Power Transfer (IPT).
+This is the process of transferring an electrical current between two objects through the use of coils to induce an electromagnetic field.

 - Mains voltage is converted into high frequency alternating current (AC).